Azure/Azure-Landing-Zones/docs/content/accelerator/startermodules/terraform-platform-landing-zone/_index.md

 The `alz.alz_architecture_definition.json` file content should be copied from [here](https://github.com/Azure/Azure-Landing-Zones-Library/blob/main/platform/alz/architecture_definitions/alz.alz_architecture_definition.json).

-The customer can then edit this configuration file to update the management group names and IDs.
+You can then edit this configuration file to update the management group names and IDs.

 For example to prefix all the management group display names with `Contoso` and update the management group IDs to have the `contoso-` prefix they can update the file to look like this: